 When it comes to generational wealth transfer, it can differ in how much wealth (if any) an individual will want to transfer to their children during their lifetime as there are many factors that go into the decision of how much, how often, and on what terms.
 When beginning the process, it is always a good idea to work with your financial advisor on wealth transfer best practices as part of your overall wealth management plan.
-If you do decide you want to help future generations build their wealth, or help your child with their first home purchase.
-Here are some common and more advanced techniques to transfer your wealth, including techniques to consider that are more impactful in this low interest rate environment.
+If you decide you want to help future generations build their wealth or help your children with their first home purchase, here are some techniques to transfer your wealth, including strategies that are more impactful in this low interest rate environment.

 One of the simplest ways to transfer your wealth to your children or grandchildren is to help them build their wealth by gifting money to them.
 When it comes to gifting, you will need to be mindful of potential wealth transfer taxation.
 It is important to note there is an annual exclusion amount, as well as a lifetime exemption amount, in which you can gift.
 What that means is that you can gift up to $15,000 to another individual in a given year and it will not count against your lifetime exemption, which for an individual is currently set at $11.7 million.
 A married couple can gift up to $30,000 to one individual in a given year and still fall under the annual exclusion amount and can gift up to $23.4 million during their lifetimes (based on current lifetime exemption amounts).